 Surrey Museum Expansion

 The Surrey Museum has been expanded to better serve a diverse community in one of Canada’s fastest growing cities, creating an exemplary cultural space for both residents and visitors.
-Alongside, HCMA architects, Heatherbrae Builders, and Wicke Herfst Maver, we helped the City of Surrey to design and construct a forward-looking facility that is also deeply rooted in their heritage.
+Alongside, HCMA architects and Heatherbrae Builders, we helped the City of Surrey to design and construct a forward-looking facility that is also deeply rooted in their heritage.

 The Surrey Museum was one of the first structures in North America to use DLT, the first all wood mass timber panel.